loryvi/loryvi/README.md

 # <div align="center">✨ Welcome ✨

-I'm Loryvi, a Computer Science Graduate.👨‍💻 Passionate about technology and dabbles in Software Developement, AI/ML and data!
+Hi!
+My name is Lory, a Computer Science Graduate.👨‍💻 Passionate about technology and dabbles in Software Developement, AI/ML and data!
 I like to code, read, and journal. 🚀</div>

 - 🌱 Currently learning python and javascript!